luyadev/luya/docs/guide/install-cloud-docker.md

 # Cloud & Docker

-LUYA has been proofenly used in different cloud environments using Docker and f.e.
-Kubernetes.
+LUYA has been proofenly used in different cloud environments using Docker and e.g. Kubernetes.
 This ensures your application runs in a stateless context, which means that your application does not store any informations inside the webserver itself.
 This makes it possible to scale LUYA into an infinite number of websites (PODs) where the load balancer can randomly send traffic to and the user won't notce anything, but actually jumping between webserver.
 This section explains how you have to configure LUYA in order to achieve this behavior.

 ## Overview